Approach

 System for Implementing Human Rights Due Diligence

-Based on the policy above, under the supervision of the Corporate Sustainability Management Committee and the direction of the executive officer in charge of corporate sustainability, the Corporate Sustainability, Environment Management, IR and Communication Group has become in charge of implementing human rights due diligence, including the drawing up of measures as well as analysis and assessment of human rights risks related to the business activities of the “K” LINE Group.
+Based on the policy above, under the supervision of the Sustainability Management Council, chaired by the Senior Managing Representative Executive Officer, CFO and under the direction of the executive officer in charge of corporate sustainability, the Corporate Sustainability, Environment Management, IR and Communication Group is responsible of promoting respect for human rights across the “K” LINE Group.

 Big picture of human rights due diligence